 Tim holds an MBA from The Wharton School of Finance, and a JD from the University of Pennsylvania Law School.
 He received a BS in Foreign Service from Georgetown University’s School of Foreign Service.

 Tim has always enjoyed writing, having published his first book while still in law school; for many years he published in a variety of legal journals.
 His brief introduction to the story of Nansen’s secret diary appeared in the March 2013 issue of Viking magazine.
-Other recent writings include MHQ: The Quarterly Journal of Military History (Winter 2019) (full text here), The Norwegian American (January 2017) (full text here).
+Other recent writings deal with the Nansen Passport in the Winter 2019 issue of MHQ: The Quarterly Journal of Military History (full text here), a review of The Winter Fortress in the January 2017 issue of The Norwegian American (full text here), and Odd Nansen’s Art World in the Spring/Summer 2021 issue of the Scandinavian Review (full text here); and John Steinbeck’s WWII novel, The Moon Is Down in the 2022 issue of the Quarterly Journal of Military History (full text here).
 His letters have also appeared in the New York Times, The Wall Street Journal, and The New York Times Book Review.